 As of June 1, Montana's tourism amenities and services will begin gradually reopening.
 Visitors are welcome but should expect some services and destinations to have limited access.
 While the recommended 14-day quarantine for those traveling to, or returning to, Montana has been lifted, we ask visitors to do their part in slowing the spread of COVID-19 throughout Montana.
 This means taking the same social distancing and sanitation precautions being taken by Montanans.

 - Before you travel, know the local public health guidelines before arriving at your destination.
 These guidelines may vary by community.

 - Know that businesses and destinations may offer limited services.

 See the details of the Governor's Phased Reopening Directive here.

 Whenever you decide to travel, whether it is this summer or next, Southwest Montana will be here - nestled between Glacier and Yellowstone National Parks when you are ready.

-If you're feeling a little bogged down by stress, cancelled plans, or social distancing - check out why we are Grateful in Southwest Montana.
-We would love to hear what you are grateful for amidst this uncertainty!
+If you're feeling a little bogged down by stress, cancelled plans, or social distancing - check out 9 Things We are Looking Forward to Following Quarantine.

 Stay safe, stay healthy, and find the overlooked beauty in the little things.